 After lengthy deliberation, the Senate adopted the new Egyptian Labor Law in February.
-The bill still has to pass the lawmakers’ approbation in the House of Representatives, which should take place during the second semester of 2022, boosting a process that seemed stalled.
-This article elaborates on some of these policies and their implications on senior HR management officials.
+The bill still has to pass the lawmakers’ approbation in the House of Representatives, which should take place during the second semester of 2022, boosting a stalled process.
+This article elaborates on some of these policies and their implications for senior HR management officials.

-The future Law will align the Supreme Constitutional Court’s new rules with the International Labor Organization (ILO) regulations.
-As for now, it contains several amendments to the older Law that consider both the current economic context and the Egyptian workforce working conditions.
+The future law will align the Supreme Constitutional Court’s new rules with the International Labor Organization’s (ILO) regulations.
+As for now, it contains several amendments to the older law that consider both the current economic context and the Egyptian workforce’s working conditions.
 The changes impact many HR functions, including insourcing, recruitment, leave policies, wage decisions, and dismissals.

 The importance of the new Egyptian labor law: